nirav-chavda/KO/README.md

 # NinjaPHP
-NinjaPHP is a php web framework for developing website easily :)
+NinjaPHP is a php web mvc framework for developing website easily :)

 ## Audience